Hector-bit/adventOfCode/day22/notes.md

             Otherwise, at least one player must not have enough cards left in their deck to recurse; the wiwnner of the round is the player with the higher-value card.
+        I hate that I did almost the same thing here as in the solution i found on github the main difference was what I returned vs what the solution returned.